|This fact sheet is an archived publication and may contain dated technical, contact, and link information|

 For more information on this EAR Program project, contact Richard Meininger at FHWA, 202-493-3191. (email: firstname.lastname@example.org).

-Topics: Research, advanced research, pavements, structures, concrete, environment
+Topics: research, exploratory advanced research, pavements, structures, concrete, environment

-Keywords: research, advanced research, pavements, structures, concrete, fly ash, environment
+Keywords: research, exploratory advanced research, structures, concrete, fly ash, environment